 Table of Contents Show

 Parametric architecture is a design approach where architectural form, structure, and performance are generated through parameters, rules, and algorithms rather than static drawings.
 Instead of designing a single fixed outcome, architects define relationships between elements—allowing the design to adapt dynamically as inputs change.
+As one of the most influential movements in contemporary design, parametricism in architecture continues to reshape how buildings are conceived, optimized, and built.

 At its core, parametric architecture shifts the role of the architect from “drawing shapes” to designing systems.
 Variables such as site conditions, climate data, material constraints, or spatial requirements can be embedded into the model, enabling rapid iteration and informed decision-making throughout the design process.